Images

 Design and build

-There haven't been any visual changes as part of this model update.
+There haven't been any visual changes made to this Q4 e-tron since its original launch.
 You can't really see the Q4 e-tron as either an EV Q3 or an EV Q5 because its size dimensions don't fit with either of those two established combustion crossover models.
 As with those two cars, the Q4 comes in both regular SUV and swept-back coupe-style forms, the latter known as the Q4 Sportback e-tron.
-The regular model's dimensions (4,588mm long, 1,865mm wide and 1,632mm tall) place it neatly between a Q3 and a Q5 size-wise and visually, this car has its own bespoke look.
+The regular SUV model's dimensions (4,588mm long, 1,865mm wide and 1,632mm tall) place it neatly between a Q3 and a Q5 size-wise and visually, this car has its own bespoke look.
 This was the first of the company's models to get new digital LED technology offering four different exterior lighting signatures the driver can choose between.
 And it was the first of Audi's smaller cars to get a full-width LED tail light bar at the back.

 + More